Webcomic / Catena

 - Poke the Poodle: The 'angels' in a Neon Genesis Evangelion parody literally do this.

 - Shirtless Scene: Sort of inverted.
-One has to wonder if Bear or Buddy even ''own'' shirts.
+One has to wonder if Bear or Buddy even own shirts. note

 - Shout-Out: Often.
-Past shout-outs include those made to Star Wars, Star Trek and The Legend of Zelda.
+Past shout-outs include those made to Star Wars, Star Trek, The League of Extraordinary Gentlemen, and The Legend of Zelda.

 - My Little Pony: Patches and Bryony play with these, as does (on occasion) Mr. Cuddles.